Carnegie Mellon University

 Education & Workforce Development

-To both broaden and deepen our educational reach, we propose a grassroots-up approach that starts in the K-12 educator space, devotes substantial effort to empowering project-based learning in community colleges and universities, and builds unique interdisciplinary graduate degrees that will position the recipients to be the next generation of leaders.
+To both broaden and deepen our educational reach, we are committed to a grassroots-up approach that starts in the K-12 educator space, devotes substantial effort to empowering project-based learning in community colleges and universities, and builds unique interdisciplinary graduate degrees that will position the recipients to be the next generation of leaders.

 High School